My Dev Enviroment

 The Complete Installation

-Here’s everything in one go:
+Here’s the core system in one go:

 # Core system